PennDOT Data Shows Pennsylvania Roundabouts Reducing Fatalities, Injuries, and Crashes

 Route 2008 (Middle Road) and Prospect Street, opened in 2019.

 Route 1017 (College Ave.) and Edwards Lane, opened in 2019.

 Additional roundabouts included in this review can be found on the PennDOT website.

 In addition to the 42 that met the selection criteria, 36 other roundabouts have been built on state routes.

 Although roundabouts are typically safer and more efficient than traditional signalized intersections, they may not always be the best option due to topography or other reasons, such as property impacts, capacity issues and proximity to other intersections.

 Roundabouts are recognized by the Pennsylvania State Transportation Innovation Council (STIC) as an innovation that has become standard practice within the transportation community.

-The Pennsylvania STIC facilitates the rapid implementation of proven, well-researched and documented state, regional, national and international technologies, tactics, techniques and any other innovations that are new to Pennsylvania.
-The STIC also supports the implementation of the Federal Highway Administration’s Every Day Counts (EDC) Initiatives.
+The Pennsylvania STIC facilitates the rapid implementation of proven, well-researched and documented state, regional, national and international technologies, tactics, techniques and other innovations that are new to Pennsylvania.
+The STIC also supports the implementation of the Federal Highway Administration’s Every Day Counts (EDC) innovations.